 Abnormal Odors – When your air conditioner isn’t working correctly, humidity indoors rises.
 During the summer season, increased humidity contributes to the formation of mildew, musty smells, and mold.
 Other unusual smells, including rotten eggs (natural gas) or a burning odor during winter months, call an HVAC professional and leave your home immediately.

-Residents in the Rockwall, Texas area can call the experts at Lyons Heating & Air for all their HVAC emergency needs.
+Residents in the North Texas area can call the Rockwall air conditioning experts at Lyons Heating & Air for all their HVAC emergency needs.